-The Student Council, composed of an elected representative from each homeroom and the four elected officers of the student body, is an organization of the school that provides a line of communication between the administration and the student body.
+The Student Council, composed of four elected representatives from each grade level and four elected officers of the student body, is an organization of the school that provides a line of communication between the administration and the student body.

 The purpose of the Student Council is to supervise general activities of the school, to develop attitudes and practices in good citizenship, to improve student-teacher relationships, to cooperate in furthering the general welfare of our school, to promote and maintain high standards of conduct, to provide a forum for students' expression and to promote school morale.
 The Student Council is responsible for the election of class officers and the Homecoming activities including the voting, pep rally, parade, and game activities to crown the Queen.